 - Kynrem Falls

 - Double root bridge

-The city is established beside the Brahmaputra river and the biggest city of Assam.
+The city is established beside the Brahmaputra river and is the biggest city in Assam.
 Guwahati is around 100 km far from Shillong city, and it takes about 6 hours to reach there by road.
 Guwahati is a majestic city in its true sense.
 It is believed that Guwahati was built by the demon king Narkasur.
 Another fascinating thing about Guwahati city is that Kamdev (God of Love) also took birth.
 Moreso, two of the biggest attractions of Guwahati are Kamakhya Devi Temple and the mighty Brahmaputra river.
 Reaching Guwahati is relatively easy.
-One can travel by air, rail and bus as well.
+One can travel by air, rail, and bus as well.